Non – bracing & non-surgical treatment options.

 New!
 Scoliosis Genetic Testing

-The Scoliosis Correction Center is proud to offer its patients the new genetic test from Axial Biotech.
+The Scoliosis Correction Centers is proud to offer its patients the new genetic test from Axial Biotech.
 This saliva based, cutting edge, genetic test for scoliosis will accurately predict if your child’s scoliosis will be aggressive in its progression or more of a mild nature.

 This test is part of our comprehensive non-surgical approach to the successful early detection and correction of Adolescent Idiopathic Scoliosis.